31 Foods You Can Use for an At-Home Facial

 Nothing sounds more indulgent than a chocolate-infused face mask—and honestly, your skin is in for a healthy treat.
 Cocoa is a rich source of antioxidants, helping protect your skin against free radical damage.
 It also contains a little caffeine which works to firm the skin.
 Mix cocoa or cacao powder with your favorite oils and some granulated sugar for a brilliant body and face scrub.

 This brightly-hued spice does more than make your curry dishes stand out.
 This root has awesome anti-inflammatory, antiseptic, antioxidant and astringent properties; when applied topically, it helps smooth out the skin and fight wrinkles.
 Turmeric also may help fade acne scars, too.
 Just be sure to dilute it with other ingredients like oil, as turmeric by itself may stain the skin.
 While you may not want to have your skin look orange because of turmeric, you will through these 25 Healthy Foods That Give You Glowing Skin.

 Apple Cider Vinegar

-A healthy kitchen staple, apple cider vinegar contains natural alpha-hydroxy acids, which help remove dirt and grime that tends to build up on your skin over the course of the day, and also helps wash away dead skin cells.
+A healthy kitchen staple, apple cider vinegar contains natural alpha-hydroxy acids, which help remove dirt and grime that tend to build up on your skin over the course of the day, and also helps wash away dead skin cells.
 It can also be used as a natural toner because it helps shrink the appearance of pores when applied topically.
 Dilute a little apple cider vinegar with water, dip a cotton ball, and wipe over a cleansed face for a natural refresh.

 Although it may seem counterintuitive, most oils you find in your pantry work as amazing natural moisturizers.
 Grapeseed oil, in particular, is absorbed rather easily into the skin and has a pleasant lightweight texture.
 It's rich in fatty acids and incredibly high in a specific antioxidant called oligomeric procyanidin, which fights against free radicals and is about 50 times more potent than vitamins A and E.